canonical/paas-app-charmer/sdk-docs/tutorials/flask.md

 LICENSE  app.py  requirements.txt  rockcraft.yaml  sample-flask_0.1_amd64.rock  templates
 ```

-After the rock is built, we need to push the rock image to a container registry
-so the rock image can be used in the Kubernetes environment.
-In your Multipass
-VM, the microk8s built-in container registry should already been enabled, and we
-will use that for this tutorial.
+Next, on your Multipass VM, upload the rock to your MicroK8s cloud's built-in container registry.
+Sample session:

 ```bash
 # Use the skopeo, an container images utility tool, bundled with rockcraft to upload the rock image to microk8s built-in registry (localhost:32000)